Edited by: Jessica Merritt

 Located just next to the Jeppesen Terminal, The Westin Denver International Airport boasts over 37,500 square feet of event space as well as an indoor pool.
 The property has 519 soundproofed guest rooms with views of the airport or mountain and prairie vistas.
 The Westin also features a lounge for Marriott Bonvoy Elite members, along with great dining options for all guests.
 Free nights start at 40,000 to 60,000 points per night.

 Embassy Suites by Hilton Denver International Airport offers guests an indoor pool and spa tub, a restaurant, and a bar.
 You can save yourself some money by enjoying its complimentary breakfast and airport shuttle.
-Keep in mind that Hilton no longer publishes an award chart, but on average an award night will cost around 50,000 Hilton Honors points.
+Keep in mind that Hilton no longer publishes an award chart, but on average, an award night will cost around 49,000 Hilton Honors points.

-The Crowne Plaza Denver Airport Convention Center features an on-site restaurant, an indoor pool, and a 24-hour fitness center.
+The Crowne Plaza Denver Airport Convention Center features an onsite restaurant, indoor pool, and a 24-hour fitness center.
 Free Wi-Fi in public areas and a free airport shuttle are also provided.
-Additionally, a bar/lounge, a spa tub, and a conference center are onsite.
-Relatively speaking, the Crowne Plaza is a real bargain at just 25,000 IHG points per night.
+Additionally, a bar and lounge, spa tub, and conference center are onsite.
+Relatively speaking, the Crowne Plaza is a real bargain at just 25,000 IHG One Rewards points per night.

-DEN’s Great Hall is currently going through a renovation project, with the center of Jeppesen Terminal inaccessible to passengers.
+DEN’s Great Hall is currently going through a renovation project, with areas of Jeppesen Terminal inaccessible to passengers.
 This has closed the food court, limiting the restaurant options outside of the secure area, but passengers have plenty of choices at their departure concourse.